vegardit/haxe-sshclient/README.md

 ## <a name="what-is-it"></a>What is it?

-A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) that provides a basic SSH client which uses a pre-installed [OpenSSH](https://www.openssh.com/), [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/), or [Kitty](https://www.9bis.net/kitty/index.html) client under the hood.
+A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) that provides a basic SSH client to execute commands on remote system.
+It uses a pre-installed
+[OpenSSH](https://www.openssh.com/), [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/), or [Kitty](https://www.9bis.net/kitty/index.html) client under the hood.

 All classes are located in the package `hx.sshclient` or below.